VulpesPaw/educational-React_SvRadio_API/README.md

 ## Development

-The *React* framework were developed with [Webpack-dev-server](https://github.com/webpack/webpack-dev-server) boiler-plate.
+The *React* front-end were developed using [Webpack-dev-server](https://github.com/webpack/webpack-dev-server) boiler-plate, and compiled using the [Babel-compiler](https://babeljs.io/docs/en/babel-preset-react) for React.

 #### This project includes but is not limited to the following: